cargo-lambda/cargo-lambda/README.md

 The start subcommand emulates the AWS Lambda control plane API.
 Run this command at the root of a Rust workspace and cargo-lambda will use cargo-watch to hot compile changes in your Lambda functions.

+:warning: This command works best with the **[Lambda Runtime version 0.5.1](https://crates.io/crates/lambda_runtime/0.5.1)**.
+Previous versions of the rumtime are likely to crash with serialization errors.

 ```
 cargo lambda start
 ```